ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 message is structured as follows:

 ~~~
+enum {
+  processing(0),
+  finished(1),
+} AggregationJobStatus;

 struct {
+  AggregationJobStatus status;
+  select (AggregationJobResp.status) {
+    case processing: Empty;
-  PrepareResp prepare_resps<1..2^32-1>;
+    case finished:   PrepareResp prepare_resps<0..2^32-1>;
+  };
 } AggregationJobResp;
 ~~~

 where `prepare_resps` are the outbound prep steps computed in the previous step.
 The order MUST match `AggregationJobInitReq.prepare_inits`.

-The Helper responds to the Leader with HTTP status code 201 Created and a body consisting of the `AggregationJobResp`, with media type "application/dap-aggregation-job-resp".
+The Helper responds to the Leader with HTTP status 201 Created, a body consisting of the `AggregationJobResp`, and the media type "application/dap-aggregation-job-resp".

+Depending on the task parameters, processing an aggregation job may take some time, so the Helper MAY defer computation to a background process.
+It does so by responding with the field `status` set to `processing` and a Location header field set to the relative reference `/tasks/{task-id}/aggregation_jobs/{aggregation-job-id}?step=0`.
+The Leader then polls the Helper by making HTTP GET requests to the aforementioned Location.
+The Helper responds to GET requests with HTTP status 200 and the `status` field reflecting the current state of the job.
+When the aggregation job is `processing`, the response SHOULD include a Retry-After header field to suggest a polling interval to the Leader.

-Changing an aggregation job's parameters is illegal, so further requests to `PUT /tasks/{tasks}/aggregation_jobs/{aggregation-job-id}` for the same `aggregation-job-id` but with a different `AggregationJobInitReq` in the body MUST fail with an HTTP client error status code.
+Changing an aggregation job's parameters is illegal, so further HTTP PUT requests to `/tasks/{task-id}/aggregation_jobs/{aggregation-job-id}` for the same `aggregation-job-id` but with a different `AggregationJobInitReq` in the body MUST fail with an HTTP client error status code.
+For further requests with the same `AggregationJobInitReq` in the body, the Helper SHOULD respond as it did for the original `AggregationJobInitReq`, or otherwise fail with an HTTP client error status code.

 Additionally, it is not possible to rewind or reset the state of an aggregation job.
 Once an aggregation job has been continued at least once (see